SurajGaur97/UserHotelRating-MicroServices-Okta-OAuth2.0/README.md

     git branch -M main
     git push -u origin main

-# Adding / Updating the file in Repo
+# Adding / Updating the files in Repo
     git status  //it will give all details of creation, deleted and modified of the files git git commit -m "with messege text" git push -u origin main  //for pushing the files whatever changes made in your working branch.